eppdyl/cathode-package/README.md

 }
 ```

-If you use the 2019 0-D model, please cite the following paper:
+If you use the 2019 0-D model, please cite for now the following paper:
 ```
 @inproceedings{Taunay2019,
     author = {Taunay, Pierre-Yves C. R. and Wordingham, Christopher J. and Choueiri, Edgar Y.},